PeterJemley/Bridget-iOS-App/Bridget Documentation/UI_ELEMENT_MANIFEST.md

+// NOTE: Loading experience section and TODOs updated to reflect HIG-aligned plans and current app state as of this commit.
+// See below for details on launch, loading, and planned improvements.

 // NOTE: LaunchScreen.storyboard has been removed as of this commit.
 A HIG-compliant launch screen matching the bridge list layout will be restored in a future update.
 See TODOs below for details.

 # UI_ELEMENT_MANIFEST.md